Dodge Caravan: 2014 model year

 The "SXT 30th Anniversary Edition", based on the SXT trim, was packaged with 17-inch polished aluminum wheels with satin carbon pockets, bright chrome roof rack, bright window trim moldings, fog lamps, automatic headlamps, and special 30th Anniversary badging, Black Torino leatherette seats with premium faux suede inserts and silver accent stitching, power 10-way driver's seat, piano black accent trim bezels, and bright chrome accents throughout.

-Both 30th Anniversary Editions included an available special body color, Granite Crystal Pearl Coat, a customized gauge cluster with 30th Anniversary badging, as well as the UConnect Handsfree Group (SiriusXM Satellite Radio with a one-year subscription, Bluetooth streaming audio and voice command and an auto-dimming rear view mirror).
-The vehicles arrived at dealerships at Q3 2013.
+Both 30th Anniversary Editions included an available special body color, Granite Crystal Pearl Coat, a customized gauge cluster with 30th Anniversary badging, as well as the UConnect Handsfree Group (SiriusXM Satellite Radio with a one-year subscription, Bluetooth streaming audio and voice command, and an auto-dimming rear view mirror).
+The vehicles arrived at dealerships in the third quarter of 2013.

-Also new for the 2014 model year, the Grand Caravan R/T gained standard auto headlamps with black bezels and the Security Group featuring remote start and security alarm.
+Also new for the 2014 model year, the Grand Caravan R/T gained standard auto headlamps with black bezels and the Security Group, featuring remote start and security alarm.

 2015 model year

-The Grand Caravan was not changed for the 2015 model year except for content features added to SE Plus and SXT Plus trims.
+The Grand Caravan was not changed for the 2015 model year, except for content features added to SE Plus and SXT Plus trims.
 The SE Plus package included black leather upholstery, power windows for the second-row seats, and Chrysler's Uconnect voice command with Bluetooth sound system.

 2016 model year

-The new Chrysler Pacifica was unveiled on January 11, 2016, and getting all the attention, but the Dodge Grand Caravan continued to be marketed as a budget minivan alternative.
+The new Chrysler Pacifica was unveiled on January 11, 2016, but the Dodge Grand Caravan continued to be marketed as a budget minivan alternative.